 4. Laundry booster

 DIY laundry booster is a great way to give your homemade laundry detergent a little extra cleaning power.
 It will help soften water, break down grease and minimize odor to make your detergent that much more effective at removing stains and getting clothes fresh and clean.

 Especially if you or someone in your family has sensitive skin, it’s really important to ditch the commercial fabric softener in favor of something a little greener.
 This homemade fabric softener combines salt and essential oils to help soften hard water and keep your clothes feeling soft and snuggly post-wash.

 Much like fabric softener, commercial dryer sheets are known to be incredibly irritating to sensitive skin.
 Instead, you can make your own reusable dryer sheets from all-natural ingredients you already have on hand.

 To save even more money, give up the dryer sheets altogether and make your own wool dryer balls.
 Not only do they shorten drying time but they also soften fabrics and reduce wrinkles without relying on fabric softener or dryer sheets.

 Ironing isn’t only a waste of time, but it’s also a waste of energy (literally).
 Rather than spend countless hours each week ironing your clothes, why not turn to some green alternatives to get your clothes wrinkle-free.
 It will save you time and money in the long run and even help you get dressed more quickly on busy mornings.
-Best of all, you can even use these methods when travelling or away from home.
+Best of all, you can even use these methods when traveling or away from home.18

 Charmaine Ng | Architecture & Lifestyle Blog says